Pear leaf gall midge; this fragile three-mm midge belongs to the gall midge family. This gall midge overwinters as a larva in a cocoon in the soil.

 Prevention

-A flock of chickens among the pear trees in early spring when the pear trees have not yet sprouted can prevent infestation by the pear leaf gall midge: the chickens look for cocoons with the larvae in the soil around the pear trees and eat them.
+A flock of chickens among the pear trees in early spring when the pear trees have not yet sprouted can prevent infestation by the pear leaf gall midge: the chickens look for the larvae in the cocoons in the soil around the pear trees and eat them.

-Make the natural enemies of the pear leaf gall midge – earwigs, parasitic wasps and predatory bugs – feel at home.
-A flowery environment attracts predatory bugs.
+Make the natural enemies of the pear leaf gall midge – earwigs, parasitoid wasps and predatory bugs – feel at home.
 An overturned flowerpot with some straw in it or a few dahlias attract earwigs.